asm-products/gamamia/README.md

 # Gamamia

-## Crowdsourced Game Reviews, Ratings and Recommendations
+## An independent game discovery platform

 This is a product being built by the Assembly community.
 You can help push this idea forward by visiting [https://assembly.com/gamamia](https://assembly.com/gamamia).